 They may have lived a thousand years ago, but Vikings sure were ahead of their time when it came to their hair, or at least the History Channel’s hit show would make it seem.
 Epic braids, killer disconnected undercuts, and masculine ponytails all spring to mind when picturing one of these historic warriors, and we love it.
 After all, what man doesn’t want a haircut that looks insanely fierce and stylish all at once?
 Of course, these bold and daring ‘dos certainly aren’t for the faint of heart.
-But, if you can handle the huge amount of attitude that comes from rocking a battle-ready cut, then you’ve come to the right place.
+But you’ve come to the right place if you can handle the huge amount of attitude from rocking a battle-ready cut.
 We’ve got all the coolest Viking hairstyles for men to inspire your next look.

 1. Temple Shave

-Viking hairstyles are often characterised by long, thick hair on the top and back of the head and shaved sides.
-The result is an eye-catching and attitude-filled look that’s perfect for tough gents.
-To rock the style, all you need to do is apply some modern updates.
+Viking hairstyles are often characterized by long, thick hair on the top and back of the head and shaved sides.
+The result is an eye-catching, attitude-filled look perfect for tough gents.
+To rock the style, you only need to apply some modern updates.
 A temple shave can be an excellent way to achieve the same edgy appearance as an authentic Viking hairstyle while maintaining a modern appeal.

-Not all Viking hairstyles require a long mane that can be brushed, braided or wrapped into a bun.
-For a look that boasts the same sense of personality without the follicle requirement, you should consider a shaved head.
+Not all Viking hairstyles require a long mane that can be brushed, braided, or wrapped into a bun.
+You should consider a shaved head for a look that boasts the same sense of personality without the follicle requirement.
 After all, it’s not just disconnected undercuts that look stylish and edgy with a flash of the scalp.
-To rock the look, just remember to add a beard, and don’t be afraid to let it grow.
+Just remember to add a beard to rock the look, and don’t be afraid to let it grow.
 While short stubble may look good on many modern gents, an authentic Viking appearance demands facial fuzz that’s bigger and bushier.

 3. Braided Part

-To truly take the Viking style into 2017, try a braided part this year.
+Try a braided part this year to truly take the Viking style into the future.
 The hairstyle is perfect for modern gents who want an edgy warrior appearance without the rough-around-the-edges finish.
 The look also works exceptionally well with an undercut and can be styled on top in many ways, including an on-trend pompadour.
 Of course, the braid will always draw focus and keep the look rooted in Viking history.

 4. Loose Braid

 Want a hairstyle that’s equal parts Viking and hipster?
 Look no further than a top knot and undercut combination.
 The unique style can easily fall into either category and be styled depending on your preference.
-For a look that’s decidedly more Viking, maintain plenty of texture on top and keep the bun messy.
+For a decidedly more Viking look, maintain plenty of texture on top and keep the bun messy.
 For a more hipster style, neatly comb and smooth your hair for a sleek look.
-Best of all, both work flawlessly with a beard.
+Best of all, both work flawlessly with a cool beard.

 While loose, long hair can create a seriously stylish look, it doesn’t always come across as a Viking style.
-To make the lengthy cut appear a little tougher and more rugged, try partnering it with a beard.
-Also, keep your hair a little messy and full of texture, either naturally or using a sea salt spray.
+Try partnering it with a beard to make the lengthy cut appear a little tougher and more rugged.
+Also, keep your hair slightly messy and full of texture, either naturally or using a sea salt spray.
 The combination of the beard and untidy mane will take you back to the days of the Vikings with ease.

-Rocking a Viking hairstyle is all about finding the right cut with just the right amount of intensity to suit you.
-So, if you like a haircut that’s awesome and edgy but is also easy to wear every day, consider trying a slicked-back undercut.
+Rocking a Viking hairstyle is all about finding the right cut with just enough intensity to suit you.
+So, if you like an awesome and edgy haircut that are easy to wear daily, consider trying a slick back with an undercut.
 The look is both rugged and sophisticated and can be adjusted to suit your needs.
-For a style that’s more conservative, just leave the sides a little longer and the top a little shorter.
+For a more conservative style, just leave the sides a little longer and the top a little shorter.

 9. Messy Half-Pony

 Long, glorious locks are also characteristic of the Viking style and can be an excellent way to channel the look.
-The key to pulling off long hair like a Viking is to keep your hair messy and textured.
-Although, as it’s 2017, you don’t want your mane to get too out of control.
+Keeping your hair messy and textured is the key to pulling off long hair like a Viking.
+You don’t want your mane to get too out of control.
 As such, a messy, half-pony is an ideal solution.
-Not only does the look provide you with the rough and rugged appearance of a Viking, but it’s also practical and keeps strands stylishly off your face.
+The look provides you with the rough and rugged appearance of a Viking, but it’s also practical and keeps strands stylishly off your face.

 Don’t worry if you don’t feel like shaving your hair and are yet to grow your locks to an epic length.
-You can still achieve an amazing Viking-inspired hairstyle with what you’ve got.
-A simple half-bun is all you need to take your plain, medium length mane into warrior territory.
+You can still achieve an amazing Viking hairstyle with what you’ve got.
+A simple half-bun is all you need to take your plain, medium-length hair into warrior territory.
 Just remember to complete the look with a beard or, at least, a whole lot of attitude.

 11. Man Bun

 The man bun is a great style that appears modern but offers a killer Viking feel.
 It’s also easy to create and can be worn with any hair type, including curly, wavy, and straight.
-To rock the look, you just need to have medium or long locks and a hair elastic.
+To rock the look, you must have medium or long locks and hair elastic.
 Then, all you need to do is use your hands to pull all your hair back and secure it into a small bun.
-While you can use a comb or brush, your hands will offer a more authentic, slightly dishevelled appearance.
+While you can use a comb or brush, your hands will offer a more authentic, slightly disheveled appearance.